 3101F.2 Purpose.
 The purpose of this code is to establish minimum engineering, inspection and maintenance criteria for MOTs in order to prevent oil spills and to protect public health, safety and the environment.
-This code does not specifically address terminal siting or operational requirements.
+This code does not specifically address terminal siting, systems onboard vessels, processing facilities or operational requirements.
 Relevant provisions from existing codes, industry standards, recommended practices, regulations and guidelines have been incorporated directly or through reference, as part of this code.

-Where there are differing requirements between this code and/or references cited herein, the choice of application shall be subject to approval of the Division.
+Where there are differing requirements between this code and/or references cited herein, the choice of application shall be subject to Division approval.

-In circumstances where new technologies are proposed, equivalent prevention of oil spills and protection to the public health, safety and the environment must be demonstrated, subject to Division approval.
+In circumstances where technologies proposed for use are not covered by this code and/or references cited herein, prevention of oil spills and equivalent or better protection of the public health, safety and the environment must be demonstrated, and the choice of application shall be subject to Division approval.